Skip to Content

 What Does Workers’ Comp Pay in Georgia?

 When your work-related injury prevents you from returning to work for at least seven days, your workers’ compensation benefits can expand to include temporary total disability (TTD) benefits.
 TTD benefits are a wage replacement benefit that will provide two-thirds of your average weekly wage, up to a pay cap that is typically updated once a year.
 You can receive weekly TTD payments for up to 400 weeks or until you reach your maximum medical improvement (MMI) and can return to work in some capacity, whichever occurs first.
-Severe and permanent injuries can extent your wage replacement benefits beyond 400 weeks, though.
+Severe and permanent injuries can extend your wage replacement benefits beyond 400 weeks, though.

 You might also be able to receive temporary partial disability (TPD) benefits if you can return to work but now earn a lesser salary due to limitations imposed by your injury.
 TPD benefits will be equal to two-thirds the difference between your average previous wage and what you are earning upon your return.
 As with TTD benefits, there is a payment cap on TPD benefits, and you cannot earn them for more than 350 weeks.

-Workers’ Comp is a No-Fault System
+Workers’ Comp Is a No-Fault System in Georgia

 Keep in mind that the Georgia workers’ compensation program is a no-fault system.
 You can admit to causing your own workplace accident due to a mistake and still be eligible to receive benefits.
 While being “guaranteed” workers’ compensation is certainly beneficial, it does have one drawback: You most likely will not be able to file a claim or lawsuit against your employer for additional damages – like pain and suffering damages – if you receive workers’ comp.